 ER 5511- Nurse Aide With Equivalent Military Training

-If you completed a military training program that is equivalent to civilian nurse aide training, providing 100 hours of instruction or more, you could apply to DADS for authorization to take the exam.
+If you completed a military training program that is equivalent to civilian nurse aide training, providing 100 hours of instruction or more, you could apply to HHSC for authorization to take the exam.

 ER 5512- RN/LVN Graduate

 Nursing graduates are qualified to take the exam under eligibility route 5512.
 To be eligible to take the exam as a nurse graduate, you must apply within 24 months of completing a state-accredited nursing program.